techthiyanes/tutorials-5/t02_Dreambooth/README.md

          # f'--train_text_encoder '  # Uncomment if training on A100, but too heavy for A10G (AWS)
          ])
 ```

+For an alternative way of running Dreambooth training, check out `p01b_dreambooth_train_send.py` and
+the Appendix!
+Runhouse also allows you to send a function to your hardware from just a GitHub URL
+pointing to the function.

 Once the model is done training, we're ready for inference!
 Here we reuse the
 `sd_generate_pinned` function from the [Stable Diffusion Tutorial](../t01_Stable_Diffusion/)